 Katie put her feet in the water, chased seagulls, and explored the pier.
 When we got back in the car to drive south, she grinned up at me and said, “For a little while, I forgot all about TN.”
 You may not understand the emotional hit of those words, but as we pulled out of Huntington Beach that day, I was swallowing and blinking back tears.
-There weren’t many times we forgot all about TN back then.
-Or, nearly any times.
+There weren’t any times we forgot all about TN back then.
 We still love Huntington Beach.

 “For a little while, I forgot all about TN”